ripon23/news_aggregator/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Compariason Spacy Vs Google Service
+## Comparison Spacy Vs Google Service
     Case-1:
     ---------
     News Desc: The US president announces more military aid for Ukraine, warning "autocrats have overturned global order".